A Simple Exercise

 Let us guide you through an imaginary journey that will hopefully demonstrate what it is Renesting does:

 Imagine you are Avery, a 30-year-old veteran, a single parent of 3, and a domestic violence survivor.
 You have a minimum-wage job and have finally scraped together enough for a deposit.
 Today you received the keys to a modest apartment, YOUR apartment.
 It's a cold wintery afternoon and the sun will be setting soon.
 You and your children enter your home only to realize it is empty and dark: you have no lamps.
-A local food pantry sent you a bag of canned food and you're most grateful, but you don’t have a can opener, pots, plates, or a table to gather for a meal.
-You say to yourself you’ll figure it out after a shower now that you have your own, private bathroom, but you realize, you don’t have a shower curtain or any towels.
+A local food pantry sent you a bag of canned food and you're most grateful, but you don’t have a can opener, a pot, or plates to prepare and serve a meal.
+Nor a table to gather around.
+You say to yourself you’ll figure it out after a shower now that you have your own, private bathroom, but you realize... you don’t have a shower curtain or any towels.
+So you spend what little you have to order in so your family at least has dinner for the night.
+Now you just want to rest.
+But on what?
+You don't even have sofa cushions for a makeshift bed.
 And your children… how and where will you tuck them in tonight with no beds, pillows, or blankets?

 Can you feel the anxiety building inside of you?
 This was an imaginary journey for you, but for our clients, it’s a harsh reality with no end in sight.
 A reality we can change with your help!

-Renesting Project currently serves the parishes of Northwest Louisiana as this area's community furniture bank.
-Thousands of gently used furniture and household items are provided to families and individuals transitioning into permanent housing from homelessness or those at risk of becoming homeless: AT NO COST TO THEM!
+Renesting Project currently serves 9 parishes of Northwest Louisiana as this area's only furniture bank.
+Thousands of gently used furniture and household items are provided to families and individuals transitioning into permanent housing from homelessness or the risk of becoming homeless: AT NO COST TO THEM!
 In a collaborative environment, we currently offer services to clients of 60+ community partners.
-Each organization facilitates housing for their clients and then submits applications to us on their behalf.
 We all work as a team to provide items to clients in need.

 Our Motto "Reclaim, Renew, Renest" encapsulates our mission: